kevinchazotte/distant-paper/README.md

 * Clone this repository
 * Navigate to the `cmake/` directory and run `buildPrompt.sh`.
 This will verify that the build environment is correctly set up to build this project
-* From the terminal, run `cmake -P bootstrap.cmake`
+* From the terminal, run `cmake -P bootstrap.cmake`.
+For any issues, see [Linux Prerequisites](#linux-prerequisites)

-This will successfully generate the build system used to build this project.
+* Once the build succeeds, run `buildLinux.sh`.
+This will build executable files to be run.
+Solution files will not be generated

 #### Windows Instructions